entropybit/survivinpkcs/README.md

 chmod u+x refinement_docking.sh
 ./refinement_docking.sh
 ```
-This is trivially parallelized over the files using gnu parallel.
+This is trivially parallelized over the files using gnu parallel and the results are stored in the new folder *dimer_refined*.